Fred and Addie Drummond Home

-As a reflection of financial success, Fred and Addie built a substantial home in Hominy.
-The three-story house, completed in 1905, is Victorian in style and features a central square tower, second-floor balcony, and false dormers.
+In 1905, Fred and Addie built a late Victorian–style home in Hominy.
+The three-story house features a central square tower, second-floor balcony, and false dormers.
 The first floor is constructed of native sandstone while the upper floors are frame covered by painted shingles of light and dark green.
-Light for the house was supplied by a gas generating unit located in the basement and water from a cistern was distributed by air pressure.
+Light for the house was supplied by a gas-generating unit located in the basement and water from a cistern was distributed by air pressure.

 The house was deeded to the Oklahoma Historical Society in 1980 and was placed on the National Register of Historic Places in 1981.